Requirements and Registration

-- You must provide evidence of a current state medical license with an expiration date.
+- Evidence of a current state medical license with an expiration date must be provided.

-- Before submitting a subspecialty registration, you must have paid any outstanding ABR fees in full.
+- Before submitting a subspecialty registration, any outstanding ABR fees must be paid in full.

 Leaves of Absence

 The standard registration window for the VIR Subspecialty Exam (now IR/DR Exam) is November 1 through February 28.
 Please check back during the registration window to register for the next available exam.

 Recognition and MOC